NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 When an event is fired, it starts off at the element where the event originated (one of the links).
 However, it won't stop there.
-The browser goes to each parent of the starting element, calling any event listeners on those parents.
+The browser goes to each parent of that link, calling any event listeners on those parents.
 This will continue until the root document is reached.
 This process is called "bubbling", as the event rises through the document tree like a bubble.

+![

 By attaching an event listener to the list, the focus event will bubble from the link that was focused up to the parent list.
 We can also take advantage of the